How to calculate forecast accuracy and forecast error

 Measuring forecast accuracy/forecast error with automation

-Instead of struggling to calculate the forecast accuracy formula manually in Excel, some Enterprise Resource Planning (ERP) and Warehouse Management Systems (WMS) will have the functionality to calculate forecast errors automatically.
+Instead of struggling to calculate the forecast accuracy formula manually in Excel, some Enterprise Resource Planning (ERP) and Warehouse Management Systems (WMS) can calculate forecast errors automatically.
 Every system will have a different level of complexity, so ensure you understand yours and account for its limitations.
 For example, is your system interrogating every SKU?
 What calculation is it using to forecast error?
 Is it adjusting stock parameters based on the results?

 If your current inventory management system has limitations, consider investing in an inventory optimisation plug-in.
 Inventory optimisation software works with an ERP, WMS or inventory management tool to provide statistical demand forecasting functionality.
 This saves you from complex calculations and frees up time to review accurate forecast data and make informed inventory management decisions.